Vibhu-Agarwal/Entry_Management_App/README.md

 ### Tech Stack Used
 The application backed by Django framework and for its back-end and uses SQLite3 as database to store data.
 It also makes use of Twilio APIs to send SMS to Hosts of the Visit.
 The front-end of the application is written in HTML and CSS and uses AJAX calls with forms for auto-completion.

-### Summer Geeks
-The project is made for my submission for the [SummerGeeks 2020](https://summergeeks.in/) challenge.

 ## Usage

 If you just want to do a simple test run of the application, just follow these steps: